prometheus-community/windows_exporter/docs/collector.diskdrive.md

 # diskdrive collector

-The diskdrive collector exposes metrics about logical disks (in contrast to physical disks)
+The diskdrive collector exposes metrics about physical disks

 |                     |                                                                                                                                                              |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |